Inclusive Materials

 “Decolonizing the French Curriculum: Towards a More Inclusive Representation”

-• Description: "Decolonizing the French Curriculum: Toward a More Inclusive Representation of the Francophone World" represents the French language beyond European linguistic and cultural practices by providing educators with twelve modules created around authentic and diverse materials centered around contemporary and authentic cultural artifacts that include non-European Francophone regions (i.e., Francophone Africa, Guyana, and Martinique), allowing learning to grasp the plurality of dialects and perspectives within the Francophone world.
+"Decolonizing the French Curriculum: Toward a More Inclusive Representation of the Francophone World" represents the French language beyond European linguistic and cultural practices by providing educators with twelve modules created around authentic and diverse materials centered around contemporary and authentic cultural artifacts that include non-European Francophone regions (i.e., Francophone Africa, Guyana, and Martinique), allowing learning to grasp the plurality of dialects and perspectives within the Francophone world.

-• Project Director: Shureka Nyawalo, Ph.D.
+Shureka Nyawalo, Ph.D.
+Project Director

 "Transgender and Gender Non-Conforming Language in the K-12 Language Classroom"

-• Current Phase: Interview local K-12 language educators teaching languages with grammatical gender to gain a better understanding of the practical needs and the limitations of teachers who want to incorporate TGNC language in their classrooms
+We will gain a better understanding of the practical needs and the limitations of teachers who want to incorporate TGNC language in their classrooms.

 “Interactive OER textbook for Levantine Arabic I and II”